Cart 0

 Vermont Cannabis Retailer Principles

-Just, sensible, and clear guardrails to allow Vermont retailers to contribute to an economically viable, racially just, and agriculturally accessible world-renowned regulated cannabis industry that surpasses the reputation and equity of Vermont's other cottage industries, such as beer and cheese.
+Just, clear, and sensible values for Vermont retailers to contribute to an economically viable, racially just, and agriculturally accessible world-renowned regulated cannabis industry that surpasses the reputation and equity of Vermont's other cottage industries, such as beer and cheese.

 back-color-5.png